About Certificates

 You can use a client certificate by passing the

 option to mitmproxy.
 Using a directory allows certs to be selected based on

 hostname, while using a filename allows a single specific certificate to be used

-for all SSL connections.
+for all TLS connections.
 Certificate files must be in the PEM format and should

 contain both the unencrypted private key and the certificate.